mdunisch/lololodash/exercises/2_sort_me/problem.md

 Please write a function that sort this article-list by the quantity (from big to small).

 ##Hint##
-Because of sortBy sort from smallest to bigest by default you may use a callback-function.
+Because of sortBy sort from smallest to biggest by default you may use a callback-function.

 ##Template##
-All your solutions should be in the folloing template:
+All your solutions should be in the following template:
 ```javascript
 var _ = require("lodash");